5 DIY Pendant Light Ideas and How to Make Them Step-by-Step

 The circle is now completely cut out

-Remove the excess fabric, and you now have a perfect fabric circle, ready for the next step.
+Remove the excess fabric.
+You now have a clean fabric circle ready for the next step.

 You now have a perfect fabric circle